Information

 • it isn't higher than your house (excluding chimneys)

-• it doesn't cover more ground area than your original house does
+• it doesn't cover more ground area than the original house did

-• it doesn't take up half the 'curtilage' – the grounds behind your home
+• it, and any other development, does not take up half or more of the 'rear curtilage' – this means half or more of the grounds behind your home

 • it isn't within a conservation area